Most parents want to set their children up for financial success. And opening a brokerage account for a child is one of the best ways to get started.

 - Available: Sign up here

-Acorns offers custodial brokerage accounts for parents and grandparents interested in opening an investment account for their family called Acorns Early.
+Acorns offers custodial brokerage accounts (Acorns Early) for parents and grandparents interested in opening an investment account for their family.

 Acorns Early offers investment portfolios of various risk levels for kids, so you can feel confident in the account you’re opening up for your little one.
 This app can be a great way to teach minors how to start investing money.